vytal-io/vytal-extension/README.md

 ### Failed Navigator.prototype

-`Navigator.prototype.[type]` returns value if the data object was tampered with.
+`Navigator.prototype[DataType]` returns a value if the data object was tampered with.
 Otherwise returns an error.

 ### Failed undefined properties

-`Object.getOwnPropertyDescriptor(navigator, [type])` returns an object if the data object was tampered with.
+`Object.getOwnPropertyDescriptor(navigator, [DataType])` returns an object if the data object was tampered with.
 Otherwise returns ‘undefined’.

+### Failed Navigator property value

+`Object.getOwnPropertyDescriptor(Navigator.prototype, [DataType]).value` returns an error if the data object was tampered with.
+Otherwise returns ‘undefined’.

 ### Did not match web worker (\_\_\_)

-Value does not match the value found in the web worker [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
+Value does not match the value found in a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
 The web worker value is in the brackets.

+### Location data doesn't match system data

+Occurs when the location data from ip address does not match your location data from your system (such as your timezone).

+### VPN/proxy has been detected

+Your ip address is known to be used by proxies or VPNs.

+### Failed Date.prototype.setDate.toString()

+`Failed Date.prototype.setDate.toString()` returns 'function setDate() { [native code] }' if the data object was NOT tampered with.

+### Failed Screen.prototype

+`Screen.prototype[DataType]` returns a value if the data object was tampered with.
+Otherwise returns an error.

+### Avail width is greater than width

+Happens when the avail width is greater than the normal width (which is impossible).

+### Avail height is greater than height

+Happens when the height width is greater than the normal height (which is impossible).

 ## Dev